Failon Ngayon: 2015–2020: as a late-night program

 On November 21, 2015, the show moved to a late-evening slot, trading timeslots with Celebrity Playtime and served as a lead-in to The Bottomline with Boy Abunda.

 The program's eventual final episode aired on May 2, 2020, as a week later the show suspended airings due the network's shutdown because of the cease and desist order by the National Telecommunications Commission (NTC) following the expiration five days prior of the network's 25-year franchise granted in 1995.

 On July 15, 2020, the current affairs division's documentary section of ABS-CBN News, including the staff of the program became part of the series of retrenchments following the denial of its congressional franchise on July 10, which officially canceled the program.
-However, its sister radio program continued airing until August 31, when Failon left the network and transferred to TV5 on September 11 alongside DJ Chacha, with their new radio program entitled Ted Failon at DJ Chacha sa Radyo5 (now True FM), which premiered on October 5.
+However, its sister radio program continued airing until August 31, when Failon left the network and transferred to TV5 on September 11 alongside DJ Chacha, with their new radio program entitled Ted Failon at DJ Chacha sa Radyo5 (now Ted Failon at DJ Chacha sa True FM), which premiered on October 5.